Alyssa-R/word-count/Report.md

 this approach inspired us to give each thread a similar list of files to read and report upon.
 Using code that we already were familiar with, instead of dividing documents line by line, allowed us to move forward with dependably accurate word-count code while solving trickier issues.
-Having confidence in this algorithm allowed us to isolate and solve nastier bugs as they arose.
+Having confidence in this algorithm allowed us to isolate and solve nastier bugs as they arose. --runtime takes more to load all the lines and ensure 'fairness'

 ..* Initially, we toyed with the idea of a queue or stack of "unread" files, which any available thread would 'pop' a new file from when ready, but we decided to split the files up front and give each thread